Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 We say $X \to B$ is \emph{birationally super-rigid} if every birational map $X\rat X'$ to a Mori fibre space $X'\to B'$ is an isomorphism of Mori fibre spaces.
 If $B=\Spec(\k)$, then $X$ is birationally super-rigid if and only if it is birationally rigid and $\Bir_\k(X)=\Aut_\k(X)$. \end{definition}

-We show, as an application of the Sarkisov program \autoref{t-sarkisov-program}, that geometrically non-normal del Pezzo surfaces of Picard rank $1$ are birationally super-rigid.
+We show, as an application of the Sarkisov program \autoref{t-sarkisov-program}, that geometrically non-normal del Pezzo surfaces of Picard rank $1$ are not rational.

-\begin{proposition}[Rigor-mortis statement] Let $\k$ be a field of characteristic $p>0$.
-Let $X$ be a geometrically integral del Pezzo surface over $\k$ of Picard rank $1$.
-If $X$ is not geometrically normal, then $X$ is birationally super-rigid.
-In particular, it is not $\k$-rational. \end{proposition}
+\begin{theorem}[Rigor-mortis statement] Let $\k$ be a field of characteristic $p>0$.
+Let $X$ be a del Pezzo surface over $\k$ of Picard rank $1$ and degree $K_X^2=d$.
+Suppose $X$ is not geometrically normal.
+Then $X$ is not rational.
+If we assume $X$ is geometrically integral, we have \begin{enumerate} \item if $(p,d) \neq (2,4)$, then $X$ is birationally super-rigid, \item if $(p, d) =(2,4)$, then the only Mori fibre spaces birational to $X$ are $X$ itself and, for each rational point $\xx$ of $X$, the blowup $Y$ at $\xx$ endowed with a (generically non-smooth) conic bundle structure $Y \to \mathbb{P}^1_k$. \end{enumerate} \end{theorem}

+\begin{proof} If $X$ is not geometrically integral, then $X$ is not $\k$-rational.
+Indeed, if $X$ is birational to $\mathbb{P}^2_\k$, then it is geometrically $R_0$ (i.e. regular in codimension 0).
+As $X$ is $S_1$, then $X_{\overline{\k}}$ is $S_1$ and $R_0$, thus reduced by \cite[\href{https://stacks.math.columbia.edu/tag/031R}{Tag 031R}]{stacks-project}, reaching a contradiction.
+Thus we can suppose that $X$ is geometrically integral from now on.